BSTech/bsdcnfix2/README.md

 First of all, you need to install node.js (tested on v12.14.1, it should also work with newer versions).
 If you have it already or installed it right now:

-- Save the file `bsdcnfix2.js` only.
+- Save the file `bsdcnfix2.js` only (do not try save the file directly, click `Raw` button and then save it).
 - Quit Discord.
-- Navigate to Discord app location (AppData > Local > Discord > app-1.0.9001).
-- Navigate to desktop module (modules > discord_desktop_core-1 > discord_desktop_core).
-- Rename core.asar to \_core.asar, this achieves both making a backup in case of breaking something and provides the template for this tool (Do NOT delete this file even after done).
 - Run `node bsdcnfix2` from anywhere you wish (command prompt, powershell, etc.).
-- Check if a new "core.asar" is spawned in the same folder.
 - Launch Discord and wait for a notification.

+__IMPORTANT:__ Do __NOT__ delete backup file even after it is fixed.

-If something goes wrong, simply delete "core.asar" and rename "\_core.asar" back to "core.asar".
+If something goes wrong, simply delete "core.asar" and rename "\_core.asar" back to "core.asar" in the folder written on console.
 If you update Discord and this feature gets broken again, just apply the fix again beginning from the first step.

+Previous version was working manually, now it is working automatically.

 ## Is it legal?
 (RANT)